Contents

 If you're planning to make renovations, serve alcohol, or conduct other activities that require a license or permit, keep in mind that there may be delays that are out of your control.
 Try to build flexibility into your lease in case it takes longer than you thought it would to start bringing in paying customers.

-There are no standard rules for the length of a commercial lease – they can range anywhere from month-to-month to ten years and beyond.
+There are no standard rules for the length of a commercial lease – they can range anywhere from month-to-month to 10 years and beyond.
 What's right for your business will depend on many factors, but you should consider factors such as how much rent can increase each year, what happens if your landlord decides to sell the property, or a neighboring anchor tenant leaves.
 If you need to close or move your business, consider your options to sublet the space, transfer the lease to a new business owner, or terminate the lease.